Esosa Iyawe

 Esosa Iyawe (born 1 March 1983) is a Nigerian politician and engineer representing Oredo Federal Constituency of Edo State in the 10th Nigeria National Assembly of the House of Representatives of Nigeria.

 Early life and education

-Iyawe was born in 1983 in his home town of Benin City, Edo State.
+Iyawe was born in 1983 in Benin City, Edo State.
 He completed his basic education at Air Force Primary School and Igbinedion Education Center in Benin City.
 He holds a Diploma in Computer Engineering from the University of Benin and a bachelor's degree in engineering from the Benson Idahosa University in Edo State, Nigeria.

 Political career

 In February 2023, Iyawe won the House of Representatives seat to represent the interests of Oredo Federal Constituency on the platform of the Labour Party, LP.